KunilMarunil/ExecutableApp/README.md

 3. Configure the database connection string in the code to match your SQL Server setup.
 4. Build and run the application.

-## Screenshots
-Add screenshots of your application here to illustrate the features and user interface.

-## License
-Specify the license information if you have one.